FOUND-project/found-project.github.io/_pages/about.md

 ---
 permalink: /
-title: "Leveraging Technology to Locate Clandestine Graves"
+title: "Testing Technologies to Locate Clandestine Graves"
 author_profile: true
 redirect_from:
   - /about/